Frequently Asked Questions

 How will the existing portion of the river be affected?
 The downstream-most section of the existing Provo River channel will still be there and will receive a guaranteed minimum flow of water.
 A small dam will be constructed at the end of the channel, near Utah Lake, to maintain a relatively constant water level year-round, and an aeration system will be installed.
 Other improvements will include non-motorized boat launches and fishing access points.

 What is the construction timeline?
 The overall project timeline is 5 years.
-Construction activities began in March 2020 and are expected to be complete in 2024.
+Construction activities began in March 2020 and were mostly completed in the delta in 2024.
+Recreation feature and Delta Gateway Park construction is expected to be completed in 2025.
+Monitoring of the project facilities will continue beyond project completion.

 How much will the project cost?
 The PRDRP is a feature of the Central Utah Project (CUP) and is currently estimated to cost approximately $51 million.
 This amount represents about 1.7% of the cost of building the CUP.